The AWG business process creates a variety of situations requiring interaction between

 the employer certification and other related AWG information, plus scannable payment

 coupons which the employer can use to make garnishment payments.
+See GN 02201.040B.4 for more detailed information about the AWG Employer Package.

 In response to the AWG Employer Package, the employer is likely to have questions